chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-01-rose-autopar.markdown

 Similar to ROSE, autoPar is released under the BSD license.

-# B. Building autoPar
+# B. Building and Installing autoPar

-THe source code is provided in the sandbox.
-The building configuration has been completed as well.
-User could follow the steps below to build and try ```autoPar``` directly.
+THe ROSE source code is provided in the sandbox.
+The building of librose has been completed as well.
+You now need to build and install autoPar by following the steps:

 Enter ```autoPar``` build folder.
 ```.term1